-A – Folic acid is a B vitamin and has been found to be important during the process of neural tube development in the fetus.
-(The neural tube includes the spinal cord and brain) If taken during the very first part of pregnancy, the incidence of neural tube defects decreases significantly.
-Therefore doctors recommend that all women take folic acid and in the perfect world they should start it three months before conception and take it for at least the first 6 weeks after conception has occurred.
+What’s the deal with folic acid?
+Many women know they are supposed to start taking it but don’t fully understand why.
+Should women take it before pregnancy or just during?
+Is it safe for breastfeeding?
+Dr. Linda Ducholke, a mother of two, has been a successful Family Practitioner with Obstetrical privileges for the past 20 years.
+She weighs in on this question for us.
+Folic acid is a B vitamin and has been found to be important during the process of neural tube development in the fetus.
+(The neural tube includes the spinal cord and brain).
+If folic acid is taken during the very first part of pregnancy, the incidence of neural tube defects decreases significantly.
+Therefore doctors recommend that all women take folic acid.
+In the perfect world they should start it three months before conception and take it for at least the first 6 weeks after conception has occurred.
 It is not necessary to take while you are breastfeeding but if you do, it will not harm you.